-- a.
-Participate on the RIDOT Land Sales Committee to alert RIDOT to any potential planning consistency issues arising from proposed transactions. - b.
+- e.
+Participate on the RIDOT Land Sales Committee to alert RIDOT to any potential planning consistency issues arising from proposed transactions. - f.
 Review transactions affecting State-owned properties, including highway rights-of-way, for consistency with the SGP, including the four transportation-based elements, and provide findings to the State Properties Committee for their consideration.
-Reviews are conducted as needed. - c.
+Reviews are conducted as needed. - g.
 Coordinate the intergovernmental review process which provides State and municipal government as well as other interested parties with an opportunity to review and comment on certain projects or programs such as environmental impact statements, direct federal actions, and Army Corps of Engineers permits.
-Reviews are conducted as needed. - d.
-Upon request, review projects proposed or funded by the Rhode Island Commerce Corporation or its subsidiaries to determine conformity with the SGP, including its four transportation-based elements. - e.
+Reviews are conducted as needed. - h.
+Upon request, review projects proposed or funded by the Rhode Island Commerce Corporation or its subsidiaries to determine conformity with the SGP, including its four transportation-based elements. - i.
 Review municipal comprehensive plans for consistency with the SGP including its four transportation-based elements.
-Reviews of plans and plan amendments are conducted as plans or amendments are submitted by municipalities. - f.
-Review as mandated by R.I.
-General Law, Water Supply System Management Plans (WSSMPs), Clean Water Infrastructure Replacement Plans, State Revolving Fund applications for drinking water and clean water infrastructure for consistency with the SGP including Land Use 2025 and Transportation 2037.
-The WSSMPs are updated on a five-year schedule; reviews are conducted as plans are submitted by water suppliers. - g.
+Reviews of plans and plan amendments are conducted as plans or amendments are submitted by municipalities. - j.
+Review as needed because of mandate by R.I.
+General Law for Water Supply System Management Plans (WSSMPs), Clean Water Infrastructure Replacement Plans, State Revolving Fund applications for drinking water and clean water infrastructure for consistency with the SGP including Land Use 2025 and Transportation 2037. - k.
 Upon request, review and analyze annual Community Development Block Grant applications for SGP consistency.

-RIDSP FHWA FTA Other Total Activity 8 (salary and operating) \$35,069 (50%) \$30,159 (43%) \$4,910 (7%) \$0 \$70,138
+RIDSP FHWA FTA Other Total Activity 8 (salary and operating) \$60,499 (50%) \$52,030 (43%) \$8,470 (7%) \$0 \$120,999